dodeeric/pdf2epubEX/README.md

 Amazon Kindle does not support the standard ePub format (they have their own format which is based on the ePub format).

 To use Google Play Books, you have to go to **Settings**, then set **Enable uploading (from downloads, mail or other apps)**.
 The uploaded eBooks (PDF or ePub) will be available on all devices using the same Google account.
 You can also upload eBooks from the [Google Play Books web interface](https://play.google.com/books) (see the **Upload files** button on the top right corner).
+Please note that the ePub file has to pass a pre-check to be able to be hosted in Google cloud.

 More about fixed layout (FXL) ePub version 3 specifications (IDPF / W3C): [Fixed Layouts (EPUB Content Documents 3.2)](https://www.w3.org/publishing/epub/epub-contentdocs.html#sec-fixed-layouts) and [Fixed-Layout Properties (EPUB Packages 3.2)](https://www.w3.org/publishing/epub/epub-packages.html#sec-package-metadata-fxl).